Food waste

 We empty your garden bin every 2 weeks, except between mid‑December and mid‑January.

-If you don't subscribe to the Garden Waste Recycling Scheme, you should put your food waste in your black bin or compost at home.
+If you do not subscribe to the Garden Waste Recycling Scheme, you should:

 Food waste you can put in your garden bin